Finnish films captivate global festival audiences

 Directed and written by Ilja Rautsi, the short film combines elements of horror, humour and social commentary to depict the desperate struggle of a woman in the face of a group of men eager to explain everything to her.

-“I think you can and should use genre films not only for pure entertainment but also for social commentary,” says Rautsi.
+“I think you can and should use genre films not only for pure entertainment but also for social commentary,” says Rautsi, in a release.
 “The film portrays mansplaining as a demon that is evoked by gender roles.
 The ‘logic’ of mansplaining works the same way as that of monsters in horror films through the ages: there is no stopping it.”

 Finnish film-makers are well represented also at Palm Springs International ShortFest, with Juho Kuosmanen’s Moonshiners (Salaviinanpolttajat), Ulla Heikkilä’s #Barewithme (#Sovitus) and Jenni Toivoniemi’s The Door (Ovi) all part of the programme in Palm Springs, California, on 19–25 June.